Solomon Islands province 'not happy' at Australian police presence - political aide

 "The Opposition leader has every right to file a motion of no confidence given the fact the he does not have the numbers to succeed," he added.

-Sogavare last week blamed interference by unnamed foreign powers for the protests, and in a speech on Sunday said the rioting, which also targeted his residence, caused $200 million in damages and cost more than 1000 jobs.
+Sogavare last week blamed interference by unnamed foreign powers for the protests, and in a speech on Sunday said the rioting caused $200 million in damages.

-"Arrests are already being made as investigations continue with more arrests to follow.
-We will not stop until we get all the people who masterminded the lawlessness to face the law."
+The Royal Solomon Islands Police Force said more than 100 people had been arrested on suspicion of looting and burning buildings.

 The violence broke out after protesters from a group called Malaita for Democracy travelled to Honiara and called for Sogavare to address them last Wednesday.
 The protest "got out of control" as anger rose and "opportunists" began rioting and outnumbered police, said Talifilu.

-Eyewitnesses told Reuters the rioters included young men from Honiara's outskirt settlements.
-More than 100 people have been arrested on suspicion of looting and burning buildings, the Royal Solomon Islands Police Force said on Saturday.
+Eyewitnesses told Reuters the rioters included young men from Honiara's outskirt settlements which have no running water.

+Honiara resident and academic Transform Aqorau said the eruption of violence was caused by multiple issues including high unemployment, overcrowded housing, tensions over the switch from Taiwan to China, and foreign companies failing to provide local jobs.

+"There is huge disparity and a sense of alienation too.
+People want to be heard," he said.

 (Reporting by Kirsty Needham; editing by Richard Pullin)